MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/olapr.md

 WHERE [Sales Territory].[Sales Territory Country].[Australia]
 ~~~~

-Using the Analysis Services Tutorial Olap cube, this MDX query selects the internet sales count and sales amount and places them on the Column axis.
+Using an AdventureWorks Olap cube from the [multidimensional cube tutorial](https://docs.microsoft.com/sql/analysis-services/multidimensional-modeling-adventure-works-tutorial), this MDX query selects the internet sales count and sales amount and places them on the Column axis.
 On the Row axis it places all possible values of the "Product Line" dimension.
 Then, using the WHERE clause (which is the slicer axis in MDX queries), it filters the query so that only the sales from Australia matter.
 Without the slicer axis, we would roll up and summarize the sales from all countries.

  ##olapR examples

  ```
+    library(olapR)

-    cnnstr <- "Data Source=localhost; Provider=MSOLAP;"
+    cnnstr <- "Data Source=localhost; Provider=MSOLAP; initial catalog=Analysis Services Tutorial"
     olapCnn <- OlapConnection(cnnstr)

     qry <- Query()